-- Norwalk has a robust coastal management system. - The City is vulnerable to the impact of sea level rise and storm surge, including critical infrastructure like the wastewater treatment plant. - The City has taken some steps to adapt to climate change. - State government is providing research and guidance to help communities become more resilient to climate change.
+- Norwalk has a robust coastal management system. - The City is vulnerable to the impact of sea level rise and storm surge, including critical infrastructure such as the wastewater treatment plant. - The City has taken some steps to adapt to climate change. - State government is providing research and guidance to help communities become more resilient to climate change, but more work is needed in both the short term and long term.